Complaint Investigation & Disciplinary Process

 As Council has the authority to request full participation of the licensee through The Insurance Act and the applicable Code of Conduct, failing to respond to Council within the specified timeframe can by itself be reason for disciplinary action, regardless of other violations.
 Where there are extenuating circumstances, extensions may be granted to ensure that the written response is full and complete.

-Upon completion of the investigation, the investigator submits a written report and evidence to the appropriate Council (i.e. Life, General, and Insurance Adjuster) for its review in determining whether regulatory violations have occurred.
+Upon completion of the investigation, the investigator submits a written report and evidence to the appropriate Council (i.e. Life, General (including Adjusters)) for its review in determining whether regulatory violations have occurred.
 Council also considers the history of the licensee, aggravating circumstances and mitigating circumstances in its review.

 Council consists of individuals with industry experience and members of the public.
 Council members are appointed by the Minister and serve term positions.

-If Council determines that there was no substantiated evidence of violation of The Act, its Regulations, Licensing Rules, or the applicable Code of Conduct, the complaint is closed.
+If Council determines that there was no substantiated evidence of violation of The Insurance Act of Manitoba, its Regulations, Licensing Rules, or the applicable Code of Conduct, the complaint is closed.
 The party making the complaint and the licensee are informed in writing of the result of the review.

 Where Council determines that minor infractions have occurred but formal disciplinary action is not warranted, a letter of caution may be issued to the licensee.
 This letter may include recommendations to improve the licensee’s practices in order to avoid future complaints.
 Letters of caution are retained on file, and may be considered if future complaints of a similar nature are received.
 The party making the complaint is advised in writing that a letter of caution has been issued.